Code-Institute-Submissions/eeefitness/README.md

 how the website can help users meet their needs.

 Project goals:
-- To get users to sign up to become gym members
+- To encourage users to sign up to become gym members
-- To get users to enquire about becoming a gym member
+- To encourage users to enquire about becoming a gym member
 - To facilitate those who wish to contact EEE Fitness
 - To present users with information about the EEE Fitness gym so that they understand what facilities and services are available there, where it is located, its opening hours, its membership packages and their respective prices.